nathania-haryanto/ng-adv/Demos/07-Reusability/05-Elements/readme.md

 ng add ngx-build-plus
 ```

-### Implement Component designated to be you Custom Element
+### Implement the component that will be exported as Angular Element

-Add a Component using:
+Add the `FormsModule` to `app.module.ts` and add a Component using:

 ```
 ng g c skills-list